jreisinger/docs/data/notes/sysadmin/devops.md

 * rewarding innovation and risk taking
 * rewarding improvements
 * at least 20% of Dev and Ops cycles allocated towards nonfunctional requirements

+# CLAMS

+> C[L]AMS: culture, lean, automation, measurement, and sharing. -- D. Edwards, J. Willis (2010)

+Culture

+* people work together and focus on the overall picture
+* changes in reporting structure, seating layout, job responsibilities might be needed
+* both devs and ops have on-call responsibilities
+* automated testing is a must
+* monitoring is a must
+* all prod environments are mirrored by identical dev environments
+* regular code and infrastructure reviews
+* regular stand-up meetings

+Lean

+* use real time tools to communicate
+* focus on solving component problems one at a time

+Automation

+* the most universally recognized aspect of DevOps
+* if you need to perform a task more than twice, it should be automated
+* don't automate what you don't understand
+* allows brainpower to be used to solve new and more difficult challenges
+* reduces the risk of human error
+* you might need one, some, or all of tools like: Ansible, Salt, Jenkins, Packer, Terraform
+* don't pick a tool and then look for the questions it answers
+* reevaluate your tool set every year or two

+Measurement

+* tools like Icinga, Prometheus, Grafana, ELK
+* having measurement data and doing something useful with it are two things
+* metrics must be visible and evangelized to all interested parties

+Sharing

+* incentivize staff to share their work internally (presentations, how-to wiki articles) and externally (Meetups, blogs, conferences).

 # DevOps without Devs